wp-plugins/blip-slideshow/readme.txt

 = What are the main features? =

-* Reads SmugMug, Flickr and MobileMe Media RSS Feeds
+* Verified to work with SmugMug, Flickr and MobileMe Media RSS Feeds
+* Theoretically compatible with any Media RSS Feed
 * WordPress templates load immediately; reading of Media RSS Feeds is performed in the background
 * Supports caching of Media RSS Feeds for extra performance (must be enabled in Settings)
 * If possible, loads photos sized no bigger than the viewport (good for mobile browsing)